 How Do I Get Admitted into Evoke Wellness Dual Diagnosis Program Today?

 To be admitted at once, we ask that you first speak with an intake specialist.
 Our representatives are professionals who will determine which dual diagnosis program is the best for you or your loved one.
 We have programs for men, women, and young adults in the dual diagnosis treatment center.
 Let our behavioral specialists and expert clinical staff help you learn how to live drug and alcohol-free and feel emotionally secure about it.
 As a result, we have helped thousands of dual diagnosis patients get clean and stay clean.

 Call Now For Same Day Admission to The Dual Diagnosis Program in Massachusetts

 Do not wait for life to help you magically overcome your addiction or learn how to cope with your mental health symptoms all by yourself.
 We provide effective medications, around-the-clock emotional support, and personalized therapy.
 We have the answer to help you become stable and how to feel good again.
-Call Evoke Wellness MA for priority placement and chat or email for more information.
+Call Evoke Wellness at Cohasset for priority placement and chat or email for more information.